nodable/flexible-xml-parser/docs/16-encoding.md

   only ever call `source.readCh()/.readChAt()/.canRead()`, never index the raw buffer directly, so whichever scan strategy `BufferSource` was constructed with already applies to them automatically.
 No changes were needed there.
-(There's a separate, pre-existing, encoding-*independent* bug in `canRead(n)`'s offset formula on `BufferSource`/`StringSource` — see the main project map's architecture notes — that predates this feature and isn't specific to non-UTF-8 input.)
+(A separate, encoding-*independent* inconsistency in `canRead(n)`'s offset formula on `BufferSource`/`StringSource` — unrelated to this feature — has since been fixed; see the main project map's architecture notes.)